Iowa's Supreme Court Hears Dispute Over $75 Speeding Ticket

 He said his clients "refuse to be stilled."
 Leaf's case has been joined with another that involves similar issues.

-At various levels of Iowa's court system over more than two years, Leaf has said that she believes she was not speeding, especially because of slippery road conditions that day.
+At various levels of Iowa's court system over more than two years, Leaf has said she believes she was not speeding, especially because of slippery road conditions that day.
 The cameras are triggered if they record speeds of more than 12 miles over the speed limit.

 Leaf's case argues that it is unlawful to give the authority to assess speeding — something it says is police work — to the private camera company, Gatso.